CocoaPods/trunk.cocoapods.org/doc/auth.md

 You can now store this token and possibly the other information.
 Note that you will not be able to authenticate with it because it's not verified yet.

-Ask your commandline pilot to check their e-mail.
+Ask your command line pilot to check their e-mail.
 They should receive and e-mail with a confirm link.
 Once they click the link the token will be verified and usable.

 You can authenticate by sending the token in an Authorization header: